Archibald Campbell, 3rd Duke of Argyll: Early life and career

 Born at Ham House, Petersham, Surrey, he was the second son of Archibald Campbell, 10th Earl and 1st Duke of Argyll (1658–1703) and his wife Elizabeth, eldest daughter of Sir Lionel Tollemache, 3rd Baronet of Helmingham, Suffolk.
 He was the first cousin once removed of Lord William Campbell.

-He was educated at Eton College and later at the University of Glasgow and then Utrecht University, where he studied civil law.
-On his father being created a duke in 1703 he joined the army, and served for a short time under the duke of Marlborough.
+He was educated at Eton College and later at the University of Glasgow and Utrecht University, where he studied civil law.
+On his father being created a Duke in 1703 he joined the army, and served for a short time under the Duke of Marlborough.
 He was appointed Lord High Treasurer of Scotland by Queen Anne in 1705.

 He supported his brother, John Campbell, 2nd Duke of Argyll (on many topics, most notably the Act of Union), earning him the title of Earl of Ilay in 1706.
 Following the treaty of union he was elected as one of the sixteen Scottish peers to sit in the House of Lords.

 His military career, which was less successful than his brother's, was somewhat distinguished.
-He obtained the Colonelcy of the newly formed 36th Regiment of Foot in 1709 (until 1710) and assisted his brother at the 1715 Battle of Sheriffmuir.
+He obtained the colonelcy of the newly formed 36th Regiment of Foot in 1709 (until 1710) and assisted his brother at the 1715 Battle of Sheriffmuir.